lelou6666/nimbus-docs/cloudinitd/deps.rst

-The wordpress bootpgm opens the json file (it could work with the bootenv.sh file instead if it were more convenient) and extracts all the values needed to configure the wordpress service to connect to the MySQL data base.
+The wordpress bootpgm opens the json file (it could work with the bootenv.sh file instead if it were more convenient) and extracts all the values needed to configure the wordpress service to connect to the MySQL database.

 The bootconf.json file looks like this when expanded: